TOPdesk/codegarden/README.md

 To run the automated tests, use one the following scripts:
 - npm test
 - npm run test-watch

-The first runs the test once and then completes, the second will watch for changes and repeatedly re-run the tests.
+The first command runs the test once and then completes, the second will watch for changes and repeatedly re-run the tests.

 ## Deploying a new version to Github Pages
 First, confirm that Codegarden is working properly.
 Then use the following script: